SvenGarson/launchschool-course-frontend/LS202_HTMLAndCSS/Lesson2_TheBoxModel/Notes_Lesson2_TheBoxModel_Essentials.md

 - How margin collapsing works and what are the situations to be aware of?

+- Why should the root element font-height be specified in px and not rem?
+Because not every browsers supports rem.
+  How should it be done when we want to use `rem`?
+Fallback for non-rem supporting browsers.

 ###### Questions and answers - The combo may fit into the course better than in Q&A format